 - Note that water consumption is higher in households in warmer locations, with expectant mothers, and with sick individuals.

 When it comes to storing water, you have two options:

 Sealed and commercially available bottles are your best shot if you seek the most hygienic water sources in a disastrous situation.
+Be sure to check our guidelines on emergency water supply shelf life.
 However, if you don't want to buy bottled water for an emergency, there is an alternative.

 Purchasing bottled water can be expensive.
 Besides, it’s not always convenient to store.
 That’s why many households choose to buy their own containers to create an emergency drinking water storage.

 Preparing Containers for an Emergency Drinking Water Storage

 While the first method of creating disaster preparedness water storage is rather straightforward, the second approach requires some preparation, so let’s take a closer look at it below.

 It’s always the best approach to find food-grade containers to store your emergency water supply.
 These containers are free from toxic elements and keep the water safe from contaminants.